harsha-gouru/playlist-tidy/playlist-tidy/README.md

 ### Getting Started

+1. **Ensure Apple Music Subscription** - Verify you have an active subscription
-1. **Connect Apple Music** - Authorize the app to access your music library
+2. **Connect Apple Music** - Authorize the app to access your music library
-2. **Browse Playlists** - View all your playlists in the sidebar
+3. **Browse Playlists** - View all your playlists in the sidebar
-3. **Select & Edit** - Click a playlist to start organizing tracks
+4. **Select & Edit** - Click a playlist to start organizing tracks
-4. **Use AI Features** - Generate names, group tracks, or get recommendations
+5. **Use AI Features** - Generate names, group tracks, or get recommendations

 ### AI Features